 A night safari is worth adding to your Taman Negara visit.
 See how the jungle changes at night by taking a walk from Kuala Tahan to the salt lick at Tahan Hide.

-You can wait in an observation hide until wildlife come out to replenish their minerals, and you can see a number of nocturnal animals including snakes, lizards, spiders and lorises.
+You can wait in an observation hide until wildlife come out to replenish their minerals.
+You can also see a number of nocturnal animals including snakes, lizards, spiders and lorises.

 As an alternative to walking, consider taking a 4WD tour through the Taman Negara forest.
 These tours can take you deeper into the jungle where you can spot even rarer nocturnal animals.